vedph/cadmus-migration-v2/docs/rendering/apparatus.md

     - note
   - note

 The apparatus model essentially represents variants as edit operations on the base text.
 So, a variant like `illic` for the base text `illuc` is represented as a replacement operation (type=replacement).
-When instead we just want to add metadata, e.g. to list the witnesses for `illuc`, the lemma accepted in the reconstructed text, we use a note type.
-In this case the value is null (when it is an empty string, this is a zero variant, i.e. an omission or deletion).
+When instead we just want to add metadata, e.g. to list the witnesses for `illuc`, the lemma accepted in the reconstructed text, we use a _note_ type.
+In this case the value is null (or empty).
+The variant value is null or empty also when it represents a zero variant, i.e. an omission or deletion; but in this case the type is _replacement_.

 ## Linear Single Layer